Proactive vs Corrective Maintenance

 Proactive maintenance focuses on preventing failures before they occur.
 This strategy includes regular inspections, condition-based monitoring, and predictive analytics to catch problems early.

-Types of Proactive Maintenance:
+Types of Proactive Maintenance

 • Preventive Maintenance – Scheduled upkeep to reduce the risk of failure.